 Recording Time Limit

-The Recording Time Limit trigger allows a user to set the number of seconds a Slam Stick will record for AFTER THE BUTTON IS PRESSED.
-This trigger is useful in applications where the user intends to use the Slam Stick for measurements of short duration.
+The Recording Time Limit trigger allows a user to set the number of seconds a sensor will record for AFTER THE BUTTON IS PRESSED.
+This trigger is useful in applications where the user intends to use the sensor for measurements of short duration.
 Setting this trigger will prevent unwanted data from being recorded after the desired measurement has been taken.

 For users looking to take periodic measurements, this can be achieved by coupling the Recording Time Limit with Retrigger.
 For example, a 1-minute recording every 15 minutes could be achieved by programming a 60 second recording time limit and an 840 recording delay as shown.